8 Reasons Why Brands Don’t Invest in CRO

 7. Don’t meet the traffic requirements

 We’ve found this one to be one of the most common barriers to investing in CRO.
-In order to carry out proper testing on a site, certain traffic requirements need to be met.
+Brands need to meet certain traffic requirements to carry out proper testing on a site.

-This is a problem for many smaller ecommerce businesses that recognize the value in optimization, but may not draw the 15,000+ monthly visitors that we require to enroll in The Good’s Conversion Growth Program™.
+This is a problem for many smaller ecommerce businesses that recognize the value in optimization but may not draw the 15,000+ monthly visitors that we require to enroll in The Good’s Digital Experience Optimization Program™.

-Up until recently, there have been limited options for those that are interested in CRO, but may not have the traffic or budget to invest in a comprehensive “done for you” optimization program.
-This prompted us to launch a lower-priced offering, the Conversion Growth Assessment™, that’s essentially an audit of key pages in a website’s conversion funnel.
+Until recently, there have been limited options for those interested in CRO but may not have the traffic or budget to invest in a comprehensive “done for you” optimization program.
+This prompted us to launch The Good Ventures.
+We now work with UserInput.io, the first property funded through The Good Ventures, to produce Commerce Critiques™.
+Commerce Critiques™ are expert CRO audits that provide a personalized action plan to help you design better shopping experiences and improve your most important metrics.

 8. Takes too long/onboarding challenges